6 Steps to Improve Your Dog’s Recall Training

 If your dog has learned that the word “come” has no meaning and they ignore it, consider changing the verbal cue.
 If a word has become irrelevant, it is often more efficient to start over.
 Common recall words include “here,” “front,” and “ven” (Spanish for “come”).

-Many aspects of recall training in order to be able to respond appropriately in all contexts, which is why practice in so many contexts is important.
+Practice in many contexts is important.
 Place, a key factor, is particularly hard for many dogs to generalize.
 A recall in your yard is completely different than a recall inside the house, and a recall at the park is completely different than a recall at home — inside or out.
 Other factors include distance (how far you are from your dog when calling them) and distraction level (food, other people, sounds, traffic, toys, or other dogs).
 Plan to train your dog everywhere — that way, they will be more likely to respond, no matter what.

 Pro Karen London, PhD shares the most common dog training errors and how to correct them.